telerik/ajax-docs/controls/ribbonbar/appearance-and-styling/image-rendering-mode.md

 This variety of choices has its own problems.
 Setting all the images in properties one-by-one (and storing them in separate files), proves to be hard.
 And in some cases even requires additional work to be done – some graphic libraries are provided by vendors in as “clip” images (small and large image in a small sprite – in 1 file).
 Still having the ability to change a single image, without the need of setting (creating) a new clip, proves to be more flexible, therefore potentially very useful.

-In order to satisfy both the camps, we decided to implement Image Rendering Mode, in order to switch between single-image model (called Dual) and clip-image (called Clip).
+In order to satisfy both camps, we decided to implement Image Rendering Mode, in order to switch between single-image model (called Dual) and clip-image (called Clip).

 ## Properties and values